German SPD wants gay marriage after September election

-BERLIN Germany's Social Democratic Party (SPD) is making legalization of gay marriage a condition for its participation in any coalition government after September's national election, party Secretary General Hubertus Heil said.
+BERLIN (Reuters) - Germany’s Social Democratic Party (SPD) is making legalization of gay marriage a condition for its participation in any coalition government after September’s national election, party Secretary General Hubertus Heil said.

 By staking out the position, the left-leaning SPD is taking the same stance as the environmentalist Greens, who could be a kingmaker in three potential coalitions after the Sept.
 24 election - one of them involving the SPD.